juk0de/mtf2json/README.md

 "model": "AS7-K",
 "mul_id": 144,
 ```

-Most of the "flat" `key:value` pairs are also stored as `key:value` pairs in JSON.
-However, number values are stored as `int` if appropriate
+Most of the "flat" `key:value` pairs are also stored as `key:value` pairs in
+JSON.
+However, numeric values are stored as `int` if appropriate (they remain
-(they remain strings if they are used as names or model designation).
+strings if they are used as names or model designation).

 ### Rules Level
 MTF: